UppaJung/loss/posts/pilot11/index.md

 > Yes I had phone stolen and it was my designated company work phone.
 It was stolen from my car.
 I selected no I do not worry about this happening in the future because I no longer have a work phone because my company discontinued that program.
 I hope that makes sense

 Perhaps we should ask who the "someone I knew" is in these situations.

+Participant 21, perhaps a lost opportunity in matching (missed broken promise)

+Participant 23 had odd matchings (maybe age related at 67?), missed broken promise

+Participant 24, not great matchings (missed broken promise)

+Participant 28, lots of work-related (not personal) stories

+**Theme**, broken promise seems to be written in a way that isn't leading to matches.

 ## Results